oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   type).
 Parent node types names can be qualified using a namespace prefix.

-- version_number: represents the optional TOSCA version number for the node type.

 - property_definitions: represents the optional map of property definitions for the node type.